-PSYC 598 (Thesis Research) 6 Units - Ask your Thesis chair to e-mail the Graduate Secretary indicating permission for you to enroll in PSYC 598.
-The Graduate Secretary will issue a permit on the computer.
+PSYC 598 (Thesis Research) 6 Units - Ask your Thesis chair to e-mail the Graduate Support Staff indicating permission for you to enroll in PSYC 598.
+The Graduate Support Staff will issue a permit.
 You need two semesters of Thesis on your transcript.